Robert Mitwerandu

 Robert Mitwerandu (27 February 1970 – 7 May 2000) was a Polish footballer who played as a midfielder.

-Born to a Zimbabwean father, he was the first black and Afro-Polish player in any Poland national football team and the Ekstraklasa.
+Born to a Zimbabwean father, he was the first black and Afro-Polish player to play in Ekstraklasa and for a Polish national team at any level.
 Born and raised in Chorzów, he spoke Silesian fluently.
-He unexpectedly died of a stroke on the night 7 May 2000, only a few hours after playing for Raków Częstochowa against Polar Wrocław.
+He unexpectedly died of a stroke on the night of 7 May 2000, only a few hours after playing for Raków Częstochowa against Polar Wrocław.